Two day conference with a difference

 - Dr Damian Milton (autistic advocate; academic; Chair of PARC)

-- Dr Dinah and Fergus Murray (researcher and teacher; developers of the theory of autistic monotropism)
+- Dr Dinah Murray (researcher, developer of the theory of autistic monotropism)

 - Dr Katrien Schaubroeck (Autism Ethics Network; co-author of The ethics of autism)